ondrejholecek/foset/README.md

 ## Data providers

 By default all input files are really files, but they don't have to be.
-By using a supported schema, input data can come from SSH session for example.
+By using a supported schema, input data can come from (automatic) SSH session for example.

 Schemas look like the URLs and more information about supported schemas can be found in [Input providers](/iproviders) documentation.